50 Ways to Lose Weight Without a Lick of Exercise

 Your microbiome, the balance of bacteria in your gut, affects everything from your mood to how many colds you get.
 And now you can add your weight to that list, according to a study published in International Journal of Food Sciences and Nutrition.
 People who took a daily probiotic supplement had lower weights and BMIs than people who didn’t.
 They lost even more weight when they took more than one type of probiotic and took the supplements for longer than eight weeks.

 Don’t miss these pro tips on how to heal your gut.

 “I lost over 200 pounds and have kept it off for over a decade, so I can tell you from experience that of everything I’ve ever tried, there is nothing as powerful as using your mind to change your body,” says Jon Gabriel, the author of The Gabriel Method, a book in which he shares his weight-loss journey and the mindfulness strategies he used along the way.
 “I don’t care how well you eat, how much you exercise, or how many books you read; if you’re not dealing with the mental and emotional stresses in your life and integrating your mind into your healing process, you’ll never achieve your weight-loss goals long term.”
 At the very least, it can’t hurt to try being more mindful.
 What’s the worst that can happen—you’ll spend 10 minutes of your day in quiet reflection?

-Now that you know how to lose weight without exercise, check out these weight loss tips inspired by TV’s The Biggest Loser.
+Now that you know how to lose weight without exercise, find out how this MIND Diet meal plan feeds your brain.